-According to HR experts, whether you’re adapting a template or designing your own workplace survey, the right questions must be asked.
-“Some great questions include asking about people’s direct managers (since many staff leave organizations when they have a bad manager),” says Ms. Tulloch, “such as:
+According to HR experts, whether you’re adopting a template or designing your own workplace survey, the right questions must be asked.
+“Some great questions include asking about people’s direct managers (since many staff leaves organizations when they have a bad manager),” says Ms. Tulloch, “such as:

 - How would you rate your manager’s leadership style?